RAND-University of Pittsburgh Health Institute

 RUPHI’s current activities focus on establishing productive working relationships among health services researchers at RAND, the University of Pittsburgh Schools of the Health Sciences and other partnering institutions, and developing financial (and other) mechanisms to support this process.

 - In FY 2007, RUPHI established a Pilot Grant Program which provides funding for junior investigators at both institutions to collaborate on health services research projects.
-The projects are required to collect pilot data that will be used in the development of extramural proposals in one of RUPHI’ s strategic areas of growth.
+The projects are required to collect pilot data that will be used in the development of extramural proposals in each of RUPHI’s strategic areas of growth.

 RUPHI’s future goals include the development of a broad-based health services research agenda that will address health policy issues of importance to the Pittsburgh community.